zchee/image-reflector-controller/docs/spec/v1beta2/imagepolicies.md

 ### Latest Image

-The ImagePolicy reports the latest select image from the ImageRepository tags in `.status.latestImage` for the resource.
+The ImagePolicy reports the latest selected image from the ImageRepository tags in `.status.latestImage` for the resource.

 Example: